Co-Intelligence Logo The Co-Intelligence Institute

 Donate Legal Notices

-The most comprehensive list of group and community processes we've found so far is:
+The most comprehensive lists of group and community processes we've found so far

 The National Coalition for Dialogue and Deliberation's favorite methodologies